georgeflanagin/parsec4/README.md

 Your
 ```

-Of course, `shred` is not enough to parse an entire language; it is a bare
+Of course, `p` is not enough to parse an entire language; it is a bare
 minimum parser that merely gets the first word from a whitespace string.

 ## Tutorial